Travelers' Century Club: Records

-Indy Nelson from Hayward, California in 2017 became the youngest person, at 24, to visit all sovereign countries, having visited all 193 UN member states in 539 days.

 Controversies

 In 2004, club member Charles Veley was featured in the UK's The Daily Telegraph as the new holder of the Guinness world record for World's Most Travelled Man, but this was never reflected in the Guinness Book of World Records.
 Instead Guinness retired the category citing lack of an objective standard for the title.
 Some world travelers dispute Veley's claim to be the new World's Most Traveled Man.